AmauryD/A3GPS/README.md

 # A3GPS v1.0

-:information_source: v1.1 should be released this 29 january
+:information_source: v1.1 should be released this 2 February*

 ## Description